-“The FDA recently approved ribociclib (Kisqali) for use in combination with an aromatase inhibitor as initial therapy for treatment of postmenopausal women with HR+/HER2-negative advanced or metastatic breast cancer.
+“The FDA has approved co-packaging of the oral medications ribociclib (Kisqali) and letrozole (Femara) for the treatment of postmenopausal women with HR-positive, HER2-negative advanced breast cancer.

-“The FDA granted fast track designation to ImmunoPulse IL-12 for the treatment of metastatic melanoma that progressed during therapy with pembrolizumab or nivolumab.
+“The FDA granted fast track designation to pelareorep for the treatment of metastatic breast cancer, according to the drug’s manufacturer.

 “Pelareorep (Reolysin, Oncolytics Biotech) is an immuno-oncology viral-agent designed to induce selective tumor lysis, and promote an inflamed tumor phenotype through innate and adaptive immune responses, according to a company-issued press release.